shader-slang/slang/docs/user-guide/08-compiling.md

 For example, when adapting an existing codebase with many `.hlsl` files, it is appropriate to compile each `.hlsl` file as its own translation unit.
 A modernized codebase that uses modular `include` feature as documented in [Modules and Access Control](modules) might decide to compile multiple `.slang` files in a single directory as a single translation unit.

 The result of compiling a translation unit is a module in Slang's internal intermediate representation (IR).
-The compiled module can then be serialized to a `.slang-module` binary file and loaded/imported just as `.slang` files.
+The compiled module can then be serialized to a `.slang-module` binary file.
+The binary file can then be loaded via the
+`ISession::loadModuleFromIRBlob` function or `import`ed in slang code the same way as modules written in `.slang` files.

 ### Entry Points